- GTFS Builder Guidebook.

 - Maintenance: Approximately 4 hours per year, assuming minor route or stop changes

-The GTFS Support Center offers targeted, how-to videos, links to Google’s Transit Partners Program and other important resources.
+The GTFS Builder Support Center offers a comprehensive GTFS Builder Guidebook, eleven targeted how-to videos, links to Google’s Transit Partners Program and other important resources.
 The how-to videos will walk you through gathering and inputting your transit routes and schedule data into the GTFS Builder Excel files.